-Ordinarily, a CLEAR membership costs $179 per year, but just for being a member (even without status) of Delta SkyMiles or United MileagePlus, that cost is reduced to $109 per year.
-If you have Delta Medallion or United Premier status it’s even lower than that.
+Ordinarily, a CLEAR membership costs $179 per year, but just for being a member (even without status) of Delta SkyMiles or United MileagePlus, that cost is reduced to $119 per year.
+If you have Delta Medallion or United Premier status, or select co-branded credit cards, it’s even lower than that.

 Amex Green Card Annual $100 LoungeBuddy Credits

 In 2019 Amex acquired LoungeBuddy, and this is the first card to add a LoungeBuddy credit as a benefit.

 The Green from Amex offers up to $100 per calendar year in LoungeBuddy statement credits when you buy lounge access and charge it to your card.